Date: 11-15 September 2023

 • Citizen Science for Education

-In addition to the lectures at ESAC, the program will also feature a visit to Centro de Astrobiología, Cebreros’ ESA tracking station, and a night skygazing session.
+In addition to the lectures at ESAC, the program will also feature visits to Centro de Astrobiología, Cebreros’ ESA tracking station, and a night skygazing session.

 You can find the detailed program here: